10 tips for organising your apparel exports to Europe

-- Just-Style Consultancy offers advice on anything from product research to consumer trends.
+- UK consultancy Edited offers advice on market trends.
 Swiss consultancy Gherzi and Dutch consultancy Forward in Fashion offer advice to apparel companies regarding the textile value chain and export strategies.
 McKinsey offers consumer market insights and expertise in apparel, fashion and luxury.

 - Always research the specific legal requirements you need to comply with before starting to export.

 - Use the service of supporting organisations to help you overcome lack of experience.

 - Investigate if your potential buyer has a local office that can help you comply with export requirements.

 - Finding a consultant that can help you set up an export strategy or improve your production process can be easily done on LinkedIn, for instance.
 Search for a ‘fashion manufacturing consultant’ plus the country you are targeting.
 Combine with your own country if you are looking for a local consultant.